Home » Atlanta » Atlanta Zoo tickets

 Atlanta Zoo starts to bring its animals in for the day an hour before the zoo closes.

-How long does Atlanta Zoo take
+How long does the Atlanta Zoo take

 Children tend to linger longer around their favorite animal enclosures, attend feeding sessions and keeper talks, and try out numerous experiences.